 The Goal: AWI-Gen is working to understand how genes, environment, and lifestyle affect cardiovascular and metabolic health across Africa and to uncover new insights that could help to improve the health of Africans.

 WITS Health Consortium

-Due to advances in the field of genetics and genomics, researchers now have the ability to understand how one’s DNA and their environment can play a role in their susceptibility to obesity, hypertension, and diabetes – but only in western populations.
-African populations have been routinely omitted from this fundamental research, keeping them from accessing basic public health strategies.
+Due to advances in the field of genetics and genomics, researchers now have the ability to understand how one’s DNA and their environment can play a role in their susceptibility to cardiometabolic disease, obesity, hypertension, and diabetes.
+However, currently most of our understanding of genetic influences on complex traits is gathered from Western populations.
+African populations have been routinely omitted from this fundamental research, keeping them from benefitting from public health strategies based on genomic knowledge.

 - Survey 12,000 participants across the continent for information regarding lifestyle, environment, and medical history.

 - Collect blood and urine samples from participants to measure genomic and metabolic health factors.

 - Use this information to explore genetic contributions and gene-by-environment interactions on susceptibility for traits like obesity, hypertension and diabetes.

 - Use insights to support development of better prevention and treatment strategies and to inform public policy.